Quantcast

 Print Friendly and PDF

-We’ve collected our 10 best Thanksgiving pies for you to consider—from traditional pumpkin pie, apple pie, and pecan pie to a kid-friendly chocolate peanut butter cup pie and other favorites.
+We’ve collected our ten best Thanksgiving pies for you to consider—from traditional pumpkin pie, apple pie, and pecan pie to a kid-friendly chocolate peanut butter cup pie and other favorites.
 Plus, discover a couple of Thanksgiving desserts that aren’t pie!

 Here at the Almanac, we love to bake.
 Yes, there’s the turkey, but aren’t we all looking forward to the classic Thanksgiving pie?
-On the fruiter side, we have a caramel apple pie, a maple cream pie, and a make-ahead cranberry cream pie.
+On the fruit side, we have a caramel apple pie, a maple cream pie, and a make-ahead cranberry cream pie.
 On the creamy side, we have a sweet potato pie, fluffy pumpkin cheesecake, and peanut butter pie.

 1. Blue Ribbon Pumpkin Pie

 This pumpkin pie recipe won the blue ribbon at the Goshen (Connecticut) Fair.
 The filling is nice and firm, not too custardy.
-It’s a basic pie recipe, but the crust turns out very well.
+It’s a basic pie recipe, but the crust turns out well.
 After all, appearance and taste count most at the fair!

 Photo by Brent Hofaker/Shutterstock